 How To Make Rice Pilaf Ahead Of Time

 If you’re making this cranberry rice pilaf for Thanksgiving or Christmas, you may want to plan ahead because of the caramelized onion.

 Cook the caramelized onion 1-2 days ahead of time then refrigerate until ready to finish the recipe.

 Don’t have time to caramelize?
 Dice the onion instead then saute until they start to soften, about 5-8 minutes.

 - 2 tablespoons unsalted butter

-- Half of a small onion, sliced
+- Half of a small white or yellow onion, sliced*

 - 1/2 cup chopped pecans